No current vacancies

 A common research agenda

-Each application should identify one of the topics, and submit a research proposal (see Application).
-The proposal should cover what is already in the project description.
+The successful candidate should submit a research proposal (guidelines for the project proposal) that covers what is already in the project description.
 However, it should also go further.
-It should set out an original yet feasible way of researching the project you have selected.
-Candidates can submit up to three separate applications.
+It should set out an original yet feasible way of researching the specific ESR15 project.

 Early Stage Researcher (ESR)